11 Important Principles Of Electrical Safety

 5. Maintain Safe Distances

-Maintaining safe distances is a key principle of electrical safety, as it helps prevent accidental contact with live conductors, electrical equipment, and energized systems.
-By keeping an appropriate distance from electrical hazards, individuals can reduce the risk of electrical shock, arc flash incidents, and other accidents.
+Maintaining safe distances is a key principle of electrical safety.
+It helps prevent accidental contact with live conductors, electrical equipment, and energized systems.
+Individuals can reduce the risk of electrical shock, arc flash incidents, and other accidents by keeping an appropriate distance from electrical hazards.

 Important aspects of maintaining safe distances include: